Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 When adding optional parameters to published APIs, you can use the [Experimental](components-stability.md#stability-levels-explained)
 [`@IntroducedAt`](java-to-kotlin-interop.md#overloads-generation) annotation to preserve binary compatibility.

-Add the annotation to each new optional parameter with the version in which it was introduced, for example:
+Add the annotation to each new optional parameter with the version in which it was introduced.
+For example:

 ```kotlin
 @OptIn(ExperimentalVersionOverloading::class)